Education

 following five steps.

 - Exploring the problem and solution spaces.
-The textbook
+The

-theorist attacked the problem (e.g., try-and-errors examples,
+about how the theorist attacked the problem (e.g., try-and-errors

-no-brainer/naive approaches, run-of-a-mill/classical approach, advanced
+examples, no-brainer/naive approaches, run-of-a-mill/classical approach,

-idea due to some magical reason.
+upon an idea due to some magical reason.

 - Developing the theory.
-The book should address how the
+The book should address how the magical

-magical idea was developed into the full-blown theory, how the theorist
+idea was developed into the full-blown theory, how the theorist

 systematically studied the problem using the new theory (recording all the